ncsa/MayomicsVC/README.md

 ## Modularity

 The variant calling workflow is complex, so we break it up into modules to make it as easy to develop and maintain as possible.
-Thus, each bioinformatics step in its own module.
+Thus, each bioinformatics step is its own module.
 WDL makes this easy by defining "tasks" and "workflows."
 Tasks in our case wrap individual bioinformatics steps.
 These individual tasks are strung together into a master workflow: e.g. Germline or Somatic.